-Database size limit of 2TB
+Database size limit

 When capturing an image from a live database, SQL Clone uses the Windows Volume Shadow Copy Service (VSCS) to capture copies of the MDF and LDF files.
 This service is designed specifically to take backup copies or ‘snapshots’ of a file, even if another application, in this case SQL Server, is still writing to that file.